-I put the mouthpiece back on his face and buckled it, tightly.
+I put the mouth restraint back on his face and buckled it, tightly.
 Without another word, I shut the door behind me and locked it.
 I could hear him screaming at the top of his lungs.
 Then I went straight to the reception.
 The receptionist, Mary clicked off something on her computer, passing me her bored look.
 “Can I help you with something Riley?”

-“This patient in room 606.
+“The patient in room 606.
 Can you describe him?”

 “Does Jackson have blondish-red hair and freckles over his face?”

-In that moment, I knew I’d screwed up.
+At that moment, I knew I’d screwed up.